At least 33 dead in Yemeni clashes, U.S. drone kills seven

 They have objected to some members of Prime Minister Khaled Bahah's new team, saying they do not meet criteria agreed in a September power-sharing deal.

-In the southern Shabwa province, Yemeni military sources said a U.S. drone destroyed a Hilux lorry carrying at least seven militants on their way to an attack in the city of Azzan.
+In the southern Shabwa province, Yemeni military sources said a U.S. drone destroyed a Hilux truck carrying at least seven militants on their way to an attack in the city of Azzan.

 Al Qaeda in the Arabian Peninsula often attacks government troops in southern Yemen, which sometimes draws drone strikes.
-Washington acknowledges using drones in Yemen but does not comment publicly on the practise.
+Washington acknowledges using drones in Yemen but does not comment publicly on the practice.

 (Reporting by Mohamemd Ghobari and Reyam Mukhashaf in Aden, writing by Sami Aboudi; Editing by Ralph Boulton)